segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-cohorts/index.md

 {% include content/plan-grid.md name="actions" %}

-[Braze](https://www.braze.com/), formerly Appboy, is an engagement platform that empowers growth by helping marketing teams to build customer loyalty through mobile, omni-channel customer experiences.The Braze Partner Cohort API is a multi-channel marketing interface that allows our advertisers to send over cohorts of users that were generated within the partner’s application.
+[Braze](https://www.braze.com/), formerly Appboy, is an engagement platform that empowers growth by helping marketing teams to build customer loyalty through mobile, omni-channel customer experiences.The Braze Partner Cohort API is a multi-channel marketing interface that allows advertisers to send over cohorts of users that were generated within the partner’s application.
 These cohorts are then used to build better campaigns with the most accurate and recent customer data.

 This feature will allow the customer to sync Engage audiences quicker and will provide as a great alternative to storing audience subscription into user-level attributes in Braze.
-Depending on how the data will be mapped, it’s also possible to leverage RETL data passed via Segment.

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Braze Segment destination.
 There's also a page about the [non-Actions Braze destination](/docs/connections/destinations/catalog/braze/).
 Both of these destinations receives data _from_ Segment.
-There's also the [Braze source](/docs/connections/sources/catalog/cloud-apps/braze//), which sends data _to_ Segment!
+There's also the [Braze source](/docs/connections/sources/catalog/cloud-apps/braze//), which sends data _to_ Segment

 ## Benefits of Braze Cohorts Destination

 Actually there is a lag in syncing large Engage audiences to Braze, when using existing Braze Classic and Actions destinations.
 This impacts their ability to move quickly with a modern data stack, as well as make quick adjustments to their Braze campaigns to better target users.
-By building this new destination, we can enable end users to upload audience data to Braze— as a “list” — all in one go, instead of in an event method.
+By building this new destination, It can enable end users to upload audience data to Braze— as a “list” — all in one go, instead of in an event method.

 This Destination will help Segment and Braze customers sync Audiences built in Segment Engage to Braze.
 This will enable customers to sync audiences quicker and help customers manage their rate limits better (100 RPS in Braze Action Destination)